msp166/squanchbot/README.md

 #### !download <command name>
 When given the name of an audio command (without the !), this sends the user the file requested.

+#### !tag add <command name> <tag>
+Adds the specified tag to the command.
+Tags must be added one at a time and can contain spaces.
+Everything after the command name will be treated as the tag.

 #### !tag list <command name>
 Displays all the tags for the supplied audio command.
 Tags are added to audio commands to help search and administer the list.

-#### !tag add <command name> <tag>
+#### !tag remove <command name> <tag>
-Adds the specific tag to the command.
-Tags must be added one at a time and can contain spaces.
+Removes the specified tag from the command.
+Tags must be removed one at a time and may contain spaces.
 Everything after the command name will be treated as the tag.

 ### User-created Audio Commands